sap-tutorials/Tutorials/tutorials/s4sdkjs-getting-started/s4sdkjs-getting-started.md

 ### NPM / Project

 - **`package.json`**: Specifies dependencies, metadata and user-defined scripts.
-The provided scaffolding comes with some predefined scripts and dependencies, that will be explained in detail in the course of this group of tutorials.
+The application comes with some predefined scripts and dependencies, that will be explained in detail in the course of this group of tutorials.
 - **`.npmrc`**: The **`npm`** configuration file.
 In the scaffolding we specify the registry for the `@sap` scope, where the `SAP Cloud SDK` libraries are published.

 ### TypeScript

 - **`tsconfig.json`**: Configuration file for `TypeScript`.
 This is not present in the plain `JavaScript` version.
+- **`tslint.json`**: Configuration file for `tslint`, the de facto default linter for `TypeScript`.

 ### Continuous Delivery